-You might even find you got a taste for outdoor yoga at this year’s Wellfest festival and bring your practice outdoors into your garden or your local park.
+You might even find you got a taste for outdoor yoga at this year’s WellFest in association with KBC and bring your practice outdoors into your garden or your local park.
 You can also practice these mini flows on your summer holidays.
 They are the perfect way to stay active, while still getting all the benefits of your relaxing holiday vibes.

 These four mini flows will give you a little bit of everything you need for the coming summer months.

 Salute to the sun

 The sun brings out the best in us and for that we salute it.
 This sequence has lots of standing poses with arms reaching for the sky.
 Standing poses are very strengthening to the legs, core and glutes.
 With the addition of the arms reaching, waking up the shoulders and the arms, you are getting a full body workout.
 They are also great for getting the circulation going and building focus, concentration and stamina.
 The standing poses, where one leg is lifted, will strengthen and stabilise the ankles and knees and are valuable support if you are a seasoned runner.